biocore/empress/CONTRIBUTING.md

 If you just want to run the Python or JavaScript tests, you can run `make pytest` or `make jstest` respectively.

+### Important note about JavaScript tests
+If you add HTML elements to EMPress' HTML code that the JavaScript code relies on, you will also need to add these elements to the `tests/index.html` file.
+Ideally this would not be necessary, but for now it is.
+(Failing to do this can cause obscure error messages from the JS tests.)

 ## Front-end development